Financial Aid Eligibility

 Warning and Ineligibility

 Students, who are on warning status, and subsequently achieve Satisfactory Academic Progress, and then again fall below satisfactory academic progress standards, return to warning status a second time.

-A student who has appealed and has had aid restored but still has not achieved SAP may appeal one additional time.
-Students that have appealed ineligibility status two times are eligible to appeal one additional time but are required to maintain appropriate progress in a program plan: 1.)
+A student notified of ineligibility to aid may appeal to have their eligibility reinstated up to three times.
+The following circumstances require that a student be placed on and maintain appropriate progress in a program plan: 1.)
 Students whose appeal has been approved after the third appeal, and/or 2).
 Students for which it has been determined cannot meet SAP after one semester of probation.
-The program plan will be outlined and monitored by the Dean and advisor for that student, which ensures their GPA will attain acceptable SAP standards within 3 semesters.
+The program plan will be outlined and monitored by the Dean and advisor for that student, and ensures their GPA will attain acceptable SAP standards within three semesters.
 If at any time the student does not attain the necessary requirements of the 3-semester program plan, they will be permanently ineligible for institutional, state and Title IV financial aid.

 Appeals and Reinstatement